Maximizing Nodularity in the Ductile Iron Casting Process

 The magic of magnesium

 You may have heard of "influencers" in social media — well, in a ductile iron foundry, magnesium typically plays that role.
-In nature, it's never not affiliated with other elements, and it enjoys causing reactions.
-When carefully incorporated into our molten iron, it promotes a phenomenon known as diffusion, pulling carbon and nitrogen ions away from the carbon that is needed to form our spheroidal graphite nodules, freeing it up for other engagements.
+In nature, it's always affiliated with other elements, and it enjoys causing reactions.
+When carefully incorporated into our molten iron, it promotes a phenomenon known as diffusion, pulling carbon and nitrogen ions away from the carbon that is needed to form our spheroidal graphite nodules; this frees it up for other engagements.

 To circumvent this, we introduce a small amount of magnesium to the melt through a master alloy (magnesium plus another metal such as nickel, silicon, or copper) with thermodynamic properties more consistent with iron.